tekacs/scrobble-exchange-pub/README.md

 * [api](https://github.com/tekacs/scrobble-exchange-pub/tree/api) [chiefly Victor]
 * [analytics](https://github.com/tekacs/scrobble-exchange-pub/tree/analytics) [chiefly Amar]
 * [datm](https://github.com/tekacs/scrobble-exchange-pub/tree/datm) [chiefly Amar]

+There is currently supposed to be nothing in this branch but for the README and branches.sh.

+Please don't commit files in here!

 Please also be very wary of `git pull origin <branch>` - it *will* merge all changes pulled into the current branch.
 If you accidentally do this, please nuke your local repo and re-`clone`, unpick the merge carefully, or _ask_ if unsure.